Media and Communications

 Apply now

-MA Media and Digital Communications
+MA Global Media and Communications

 Poorvi Surana quote

-Poorvi Surana headshot
+Poorvi Surana

 'My tutors came with a plethora of knowledge, able to explain complex concepts in an engaging fashion.
 Most importantly, they were super passionate, which made the whole experience amazing.
 I have never had a better teaching experience than at Regent's'.
 Poorvi Surana, MA Media & Communications student